|Self-Disparagement | Self-Doubt | Self-Consciousness|

 Another way to handle a chief feature is to “slide” to the positive pole of its opposite.
 In the case of self-deprecation, if you are getting caught in the negative pole of self-abasement (self-inflicted humiliation and degradation), you can re-balance yourself using the positive pole of arrogance, namely pride.
 In other words, pay attention to things that make you feel truly proud of yourself.
 Better still, do things that make you feel truly proud.

-For an excellent book about the chief features and how to handle them, see Transforming Your Dragons by José Stevens.
+For an excellent book about the various negative patterns and how to handle them, see Transforming Your Dragons by José Stevens.